roomacarthur/pcr/README.md

 A very basic, yet refreshing colour palette was picked for PCR, the above colours are used frequently throughout the project with a couple other colours being called for better defined :hover objects and Yes/No butons.
 The colour of #ff0000(Bright RED) was used for the lick button so it would stand out a lot more.

+### Visuals

+Across the application, box shadows are used to give depth to containers to make them stand out, all links, and interactive actions have a :hover object set in CSS with some transforming to a bigger scale and some changing to a more prominent colour.
+All clickable objects have cursor set to pointer.

 # Features

 ## Existing Features